Business Finance for SolicitorsSpeak to one of our experts020 4525 5312

 Table of Contents

-In the United Kingdom the profession of the law is growing at an increasing pace.
-According to the Law Society, there are around four times the numbers the legal profession as there were 40 years ago.
-That means both increased opportunity, and increased competition.
+In the United Kingdom the legal profession is growing at an increasing pace as new graduates enter the market.
+According to the Law Society, there are around four times the numbers of legal professionals as there were 40 years ago.
+That means both increased opportunity, and increased competition across the entire market space, with firms competing on every level.

-However, as a Solicitor or Barrister, your funding needs may be beyond the scope of general lenders.
-The nature of the legal profession means that specialised lenders may be required.
+However, as a Solicitor or Barrister, your funding needs may be beyond the scope of general lenders and products like business loans.
+The nature of the legal profession means that specialised lenders may be required as some of your assets and liabilities are less tangible and more risk-laden than a traditional 'goods'-driven business.

 Understanding your funding options